Also known as Thermoregulatory Sleep Dysregulation Disorder

 The video below, “Mood Disorder First Aid: Managing Temperature Disruptions”, explains tools and strategies that can be used immediately, at home, with no prescription, in order to combat the impact of temperature dysregulation on mood stability and the temperature driven symptoms of FOH.

-The 6 Dimension of the Fear of Harm (FOH) Phenotype (below) were developed by Dr. Demitri Papolos and his research team (sponsored by the Juvenile Bipolar Research Foundation) during the decade long investigation that first identified Fear of Harm.
+The 6 Dimension of the Fear of Harm (FOH) Phenotype were developed by Dr. Demitri Papolos and his research team at JBRF during the decade long investigation that first identified TSDD-FOH.

-This chart below was developed by Dr. Papolos and his team to shows the symptoms that emerged, and which assisted in the identification of the new diagnosis of Fear of Harm.
+This chart below was developed by Dr. Papolos and his team to show the symptoms that were identified as the basis for the new diagnosis of Fear of Harm.
 These dimensions were outlined further in their 2009 published paper: Fear of Harm, a Possible Phenotype of Pediatric Bipolar Disorder: A Dimensional Approach to Diagnosis for Genotyping Psychiatric Syndromes (Journal of Affective Disorders), and were used to develop FOH’s proposed diagnostic criteria.

 Below are videos from a JBRF event in 2019.
 They show Dr. Demitri Papolos and Dr. Steven Mattis, discussing Fear of Harm, its identification, and the field changing implications of this transformational diagnosis.
 These videos can be found on the JBRF YouTube channel.
 You can watch them below or click “Watch on YouTube” to be taken to the JBRF channel.